tflo/EditBox-Font-Improver/readme.md

 ### Adding more addons

 By default, the addon changes the font only of the addons I am using (see above).
-If you have another addon with an unsuitable font in the edit box, you can try to add it to the main function.
+If you have another addon with an unsuitable font in the edit box, you can try to add the frame to the list.
 Find more instructions in `main.lua`.

 Feel free to make suggestions in the Issues on the addon’s Github page.